 Step 0: Register your chosen domain and create a Gmail account

 I call this Step 0 because if you haven’t yet chosen your domain then you’ll need to do that first, and if you haven’t already created a Gmail account then I can only assume you’re a Martian.
 In which case, let me clarify that Donald Trump is not our leader.

 It’s worth noting, though, that you may want to set up a new Gmail account to handle your new email.
 That way you’ll have 15GB of space to play with from the start, and it separates it from your personal email.

 Step 1: Head into your Gmail settings

-Having logged into your Gmail account, click Settings (the cog logo at the top right of the screen, assuming you’re using a desktop web browser) and then select “Accounts and Import”, which I’ve highlighted below.
+Having logged into your Gmail account, click Settings (the cog logo at the top right of the screen, assuming you’re using a desktop web browser).
+Click the “See all settings” button that appears and then select “Accounts and Import”, which I’ve highlighted below.